-Yellow Emperor — Culture Hero and Founder of Country in Chinese History
+Yellow Emperor or Huang Di — Culture Hero and Founder of Country

-Yellow Emperor or Huang Di (about 2717 BC — 2599 BC), original name as Gongsun Xuanyuan, was an influential figure in Chinese culture.
+Yellow Emperor or Huang Di (about 2717 BC — 2599 BC), named Gongsun Xuanyuan, also respected as Xuanyuan Huangdi, was an influential figure in Chinese culture.

-Together with his brother the Flame Emperor (Yan Di), they are respected as ancestors of Han People, the majority ethnic group of Chinese.
+Together with his brother, the Flame Emperor (Yan Di), they are respected as ancestors of the Han People, the majority ethnic group of Chinese.

-Yellow Emperor (yellow represents the earth) was an exceptional Neolithic sovereign that defeated many primitive tribes through wars and established a united country.
+Yellow Emperor (Yellow represents the earth in the Five Elements Theory) was an exceptional Neolithic sovereign that defeated many primitive tribes through wars and established a united country in ancient China.

-As a culture hero, Yellow Emperor and his officials made great contributions in inventing or developing Chinese Medicine, ancient calendar, cultivating more species of food and animals, producing clothes, ships, and carts, as well as setting fundamental etiquettes of his country.
+As a cultural hero, he and his officials made significant contributions to inventing or developing Chinese Medicine and the ancient calendar, cultivating more species of food and animals, producing clothes, ships, and carts, and setting fundamental etiquettes of his country.

 Rising of Yellow Emperor and His Tribe Youxiong

-He found and cultivated more types of crops and enriched the diet structure of Chinese food, tamed many types of wild animals, and had invented more sophisticated weaving tools, crop devices, weapons, martial arts, and building styles.
+He found and cultivated more types of crops and enriched the diet structure of Chinese food, tamed many wild animals, and invented numerous valuable items, such as more sophisticated weaving tools, crop devices, weapons, martial arts, and building styles.

-Their descendants formed the civilization of Huaxia (origin of Chinese Culture), and the Flame Emperor and Yellow Emperor together, became the honorable ancestors of Chinese Han people.
+Their descendants formed the civilization of Huaxia (the origin of Chinese Culture), and Yan Di and Huang Di, together, became the honorable ancestors of the Chinese Han people.

-Defeating of Strong Lord Chiyou in the Battle of Zhuolu
+Defeating Strong Lord Chiyou in the Battle of Zhuolu

-Till now, most tribes were under the reign of the Yellow Emperor, except Chiyou.
+Till now, most tribes were under his reign, except Chiyou.

-In some documents, Chiyou was lord of a strong tribe named Jiuli in the east, while in others he had worked for, but later rebelled the Flame Emperor or the Yellow Emperor.
+In some documents, Chiyou was lord of a strong tribe named Jiuli in the east, while in others, he had worked for but later rebelled against the Flame Emperor or the Yellow Emperor.

 Importantly, Chiyou was very aggressive, and his tribe obtained many powerful weapons.